Why take this course

 Minimum Entrance Requirements:

-- A Senior Certificate (Pre- 2008) with Endorsement, with English and Mathematics/Maths Literacy passed at Standard Grade or better, or an equivalent school-leaving certificate.
+- A Senior Certificate (Pre-2008) with Endorsement, with English and Mathematics/ Mathematical Literacy passed at Standard Grade or better, or an equivalent school-leaving certificate.
+OR

 See SACAP’s full Admissions Policy here

 SACAP has made a decision to only accept 20 students per campus (Cape Town, Johannesburg) into this programme.

 Acceptance for our Bachelor of Social Work Degree is subject to a stringent selection process that includes, inter alia: applicants meeting the minimum entrance requirements, completion of application forms, assessment of academic and non-academic aptitudes and competencies, interview with a selection panel.